cmcd21/Ireland_jobs_scrape/README.md

 # ireland_jobs

-This project scrapes and cleans current Data Science job listings off IrishJobs.ie and NIjobs.com
+This project scrapes current Data Science job listings off [IrishJobs.ie](https://www.irishjobs.ie/) and [NIjobs.com](https://www.nijobs.com/).
+The data is stored as a data frame and is cleaned for further analysis.

 -	Data scraped, parsed and stored in a data frame
 -	Duplicate rows and NaN’s identified and dealt with